learnable-content/Sketch-3/README.md

 # Creating a Mobile Wireframe
-In this video, we'll create a wireframe for a mobile scree size.
+In this video, we'll create a wireframe for a mobile screen size.

 ![](Wireframe-Mobile.png)